 A 2015 study identified leader communication issues that irked employees:

 Organizations need to understand what managers are doing in the workplace to create or destroy engagement.
-In a further study of 7,712 U.S. adults, Gallup asked respondents to rate their manager on specific behaviors related to communication, performance management and strengths.
+In a further survey of 7,712 U.S. adults, Gallup asked respondents to rate their manager on specific behaviors related to communication, performance management and strengths.
 These behaviors strongly link to employee engagement, and give organizations better insights into developing their managers and raising the overall level of performance of the business.
+The survey results showed “managers account for at least 70% of the variance in employee engagement scores across business units.”
 Managers are responsible for setting job expectations, providing constructive feedback, encouraging growth and development, and building strong teams.

 To unlock a team’s abilities, according to McKinsey, a manager at any level must spend a significant amount of time on two activities: helping the team understand the company’s direction and its implications for team members – and coaching for performance.